raidris/SF-Utilizing-Contextual-Information/README.md

 The project employed the ATIS and SNIPS datasets, annotating user queries with intents and slots.
 To enrich the model's input, POS tags were generated for each sentence, providing additional syntactic information.

-We found the datasets on huggingface.co, but noticed that the SNIPS dataset lacked slots.
-We located a different implementation with pre-processed datasets and used those after verification.
+I found the datasets on huggingface.co, but noticed that the SNIPS dataset lacked slots.
+I located a different implementation with pre-processed datasets and used those after verification.

 Each dataset (ATIS and SNIPS) was split into train, dev, and test sets, each containing three files:
 - `label`: Intent labels